-The guys at Morphisec love samples like these because they allows them to test their product against what is considered to be a zero-day?or at least an unknown attack.
-Within an hour, the identification of the CVE/vulnerability exploited by the attack and the method of exploitation were already clear.
+The guys at Morphisec love samples like these because they allow them to test their product against what is considered to be a zero-day?or at least an unknown attack.
+Within an hour, the identification of the CVE/vulnerability exploited by the attack and the method of exploitation was already clear.

 An array?s size 0x3fe (index ) is modified to size 0x40000001 to reflect the entire memory’s size.
-The first double word in this array points to a read-only section inside the Flash Module.
-Attacker uses this address as a start address for iteration dedicated for an MZ search (indicates the start of the library), each search iteration (MZ) is 64k long (after the read only pointer that was leaked is aligned to a 64k boundary).
+The first doubleword in this array points to a read-only section inside the Flash Module.
+The attacker uses this address as a start address for iteration dedicated for an MZ search (indicates the start of the library), each search iteration (MZ) is 64k long (after the read-only pointer that was leaked is aligned to a 64k boundary).

 After the attacker finds the MZ, it validates the signatures (NT) of the model, gets the code base pointer and size, and from that point, the attack searches gadgets in the code of the Flash module.

 Morphisec?s technology not only stopped it on the first step of exploitation, it also identified the targeted vulnerability and the method of exploitation as part of its amazing real-time forensic capability.
 All of this?was done?instantly in memory on the binary level without any decompilation!

 I imagine that pretty soon the other security products will add the signature of this sample to their database so it can properly be detected.
 Nevertheless, the situation remains that each new mutation of the same attack makes the common security arsenal ?blind? to it?which is not very efficient.?Gladly, Morphisec is?changing this reality!?I know that when a?startup is still in stealth mode and there is no public information about such comparisons??it’s a bit ?unfair? to the other technologies on the market, but still?
 I just had to mention?it:)